genevievecurry/portfolio-23/content/projects/wordle/index.md

 ## Why?

 As an artist, engaging with tools like Midjourney or DALL-E is a way for me enjoy the interactive act of creativity, even when my hands aren't in the mood to grip a pencil or paintbrush.
-Additionally, I already do the Wordle puzzle most days, so including the ritual of sending my guesses to Midjourney as a prompt just adds a bit more fun to it.
+Additionally, I was doing the Wordle puzzle most days, so including the ritual of sending my guesses to Midjourney as a prompt just added a bit more fun to it.
 And why not share them?

+I've lost interest in the project for now, but you can still see the results of the puzzles I solved.

 ## Building it